 Follow the steps carefully to ensure you get enough blood flow to completely fill each of the five circles on the blood collection card.
+Make sure the back of the card is completely saturated through for each circle.
 Use two fingers to squeeze out the blood on to the blood collection card.
 Do not touch the card directly with your finger!

 4. Seal the blood sample

 If needed put on the adhesive bandage on your finger, then seal the blood sample in the biohazard bag, along with the desiccant packet.